“Good! Adaptation. Improvisation. But your weakness is not your technique.” -Morpheus, The Matrix

 I don’t know if this is still a common practice at this company, but it’s the lazy man’s way out.
 First, the presenter doesn’t have to think about what is going to capture the audience’s attention.
 Nor does the presenter have to think about maintaining the audience’s attention, not when they have PowerPoint slides to lean on.

-Second, the presenter has a suitable excuse if the presentation does not go well: “It’s marketing’s fault for making a lousy PowerPoint presentation.”
+Second, the presenter has a suitable excuse if the presentation doesn’t go well: “It’s marketing’s fault for making a lousy PowerPoint presentation.”

 Use PowerPoint To Enhance Your Message

-One of the points that we just covered in the most recent High Impact Presentations program is that the PowerPoint slides are not the message.
+One of the points that we highlight in the High Impact Presentations program is that the PowerPoint slides are not the message.
 They only enhance the message.
-When delivering a presentation in front of a group of people, remember that you are still the center of attention.
+When delivering a presentation in front of a group of people, remember that you are still the focus of attention.
 The main message has to come from you.
 If you could deliver your message with nothing more than a bunch of slides, there would be no reason for you to stand in front of the group and perform the presentation.
 Just email out the slides to everyone and you’re done.

 I’ve never been a big fan of giving a canned presentation based on a bunch of “professionally-created” slides.
 However, there is value to having visually stimulating, attention-getting slides.